Shippo (company)

-Popout, Inc. DBA Shippo, is an American software company that helps e-commerce businesses, online marketplaces, and platforms integrate shipping with multiple carriers through their API and web application.
-Shippo allows users to compare shipping rates, create labels, generate international customs documents, return labels, and track parcels.
-Some of their customers and partners include eBay, Freestyle Solutions, Tuft & Needle, Weebly, GoDaddy, Shyp, Mercari, Stripe, Sellbrite and Webflow.
-As of October 2017, Shippo has raised over $29 million in funding lead by Bessemer Venture Partners, Union Square Ventures, and SoftTechVC.
+Popout, Inc. DBA Shippo is an American e-commerce software company.

 Business

 Shippo was founded in 2013 and is headquartered in San Francisco, California.
-With 100,000 businesses reportedly using their system, Shippo sends millions of packages to and from 196 countries around the world.
+100,000 businesses reportedly use their system.

 Shippo provides an API, web interface, as well as direct integrations with e-commerce platforms such as eBay, Amazon, Shopify, Etsy, Magento, Bigcommerce, Weebly, GoDaddy, and Stripe.
-Shippo aggregates all of its customers’ packages through their own account with carriers to get discounted rates, which they then pass onto customers.
+Shippo aggregates customers’ packages to receive discounted rates, which are then passed onto customers.
 They help businesses generate shipping labels, as well as support for address validation, multi-carrier support, API tracking, batch label creation, discounts and international shipping.
-Shippo also partners with supply chain management systems such as Sellbrite, Selro, and SnapFulfil, as well as payment systems like Stripe.
+Shippo also partners with supply chain management systems such as Sellbrite, Selro, and SnapFulfil.

 Shippo is one of eBay's Guaranteed Delivery Program shipping partner platforms.

+Their offerings cater primarily to online marketplaces, platforms, and e-commerce businesses, assisting with the integration of shipping from multiple carriers via API and web applications.
+Shippo's services include the comparison of shipping rates, the creation of labels, the generation of international customs documents, return labels, and parcel tracking.